franik7/service-now-urgent-incident-notification-workflow/README.md

 - Automatically assigns the incident to the Networking Operations group.
 - Triggers a notification email to both the group members and the incident creator (by default to the incident creator).
+- Sends a separate notification to the assigned group.
 - Operates entirely through Flow Designer using conditions and update record action.

 ---